sonomatechDS/genericDataProcessing/README.md

-The `genericDataProcessing` was developed by Sonoma Technology.
+The `genericDataProcessing` package was developed by Sonoma Technology.
 It is used for generic processing tasks of AQS data for use in
 EPA network dashboards (NCore, Continuous Carbon, PAMS, Near-Road, etc).

 This package can be installed from github using the `install_github()` function from the _devtools_ package.